 Purdue’s Online Writing Lab: A free writing resource.

-Teaching Literature in High School
+Literature Curriculum for High School

 Total Language Plus: Students learn writing, spelling, and vocabulary through the reading of classic literature.
 Sold in individual units for each book and also has a separate Poetry Unit.
 (While literature selections are not specifically Christian, TLP guides are written with a Christian world view) A novel study based curriculum that includes, grammar, spelling, vocabulary, parts of speech, and dictation.
 (So you can pick award winning novels that sound interesting to your child.)
 The parts I love the most are the enrichment writing projects, research projects and critical thinking essays that you can pick from.